This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 3. Slow feeder bowls

-There are now super clever bowls which are designed specifically to slow down dog eating!
+There are now clever bowls which are designed specifically to slow down dog eating!
 Make sure you choose one that is well designed so it doesn’t just cause frustration, and instead turn mealtimes into a form of enrichment and pleasure.

 4. Puzzle feeders